Flexible random graph modeling for cell-cell interactions: Using RaCInG to model undirected interactions

-Since $\mathcal{V}$ can be any set we want, and since $V_n$ can be any collection derived from $\mathcal{V}$, the models $\IAG$ and $\IEG$ are quite broad.
-In particular, many well-known random graph models constructed as generalisations of the Gilbert model\footnote{Recall this is commonly referred to as the Erd\H{o}s-R\'enyi model, and sometimes also called the $G(n, p)$ model.} in \cite{Gilbert1959RandomGraphs} (cf. Corollary~\ref{cor:DER to ER}) fall within the class $\IAG$ or $\IEG$.
-We will give three examples.
+Since $\mathcal{V}$ can be any set we want, and since $V_n$ can be any vector derived from $\mathcal{V}$, the models IAG and IEG are quite broad.
+In particular, inhomogenous random (di)graphs \cite{Cao2020ConnectivityDigraphs, Bollobas2007TheGraphs} are specific models within this class.
+We give three examples.